StreamElements/widgets/CustomCode.md

 There are some reserved field names (all future reserved words will start with `widget`):
 * `widgetName` - Used to set the display name of the widget
 * `widgetAuthor` - Set the author name of the widget (adds a "(by Author)" to the widget name)
+* `widgetDuration` - maximum event queue hold time (seconds) - for Custom Widget (as alertboxes have their own timers).
+Explained in section below
 #### Example
 ##### JSON
 ```JSON